JRC1995/Abstractive-Summarization/README.md

 a probability distribution.
 The value of index i of Y denotes the probability for Y to be the word that is located in the index i of vacab_limit.

+('beam search' is another approach to look into, for not predicting simply the next word, but the next k words.)

 The first y is the input for the <b>decoder RNN</b>.
 In the context of the first y and the initial hidden state the RNN produces the next decoder hidden state and the loop continues.